courtneypattison/book-dating-game/README.md

-# The Gryph Reads Dating Game
+# The Gryph Reads Book Dating Game
-Website for Gryph Reads dating game event
+Website for Gryph Reads book dating game event

 Conceived by the Gryph Reads commitee, including Carrie Breton, Emily Carlisle, Jacqueline Hamilton, Melanie Parlette-Stewart, Hana Storova, Paula Barton, and Robin Sakowski

-## How to
+## How to play
 Do you like to read for fun?

 Find books in the University of Guelph Library's leisure reading collection, Gryph Reads, by reading the first paragraphs of some of the books from the collection.